About the Cameron Street Bridge

 - On the approach to the roundabout intersection

-- As you approach the roundabout intersection, the following signs may be posted, signalling a roundabout is ahead.
+- As you approach the roundabout intersection, the following signs may be posted, signaling a roundabout is ahead.

 - At each approach to the roundabout there is a clearly marked pedestrian crosswalk located approximately one car length in advance of the yield line.
 You should approach cautiously and be prepared to stop for all pedestrians.